YifeiYang210/text-detection/README.md

-# text-detection
+# text-direction-detection

-This project aims to detect text regions in images using only image processing techniques with MSER (Maximally Stable Extremal Regions) and SWT (Stroke Width Transform).
+This project aims to detect text detection in images using only image processing techniques with Baidu-OCR (Baidu AI service) and MSER (Maximally Stable Extremal Regions) and SWT (Stroke Width Transform).
 And also [Tesseract-OCR](https://opensource.google.com/projects/tesseract.) tool is used optionally, as assistance to the algorithm.

+Baidu AI service to detect text detection (0 90 180 270): https://ai.baidu.com/docs#/OCR-Python-SDK/top

 Please cite original paper: